 Possession of small amounts is decriminalized: Possession of an ounce or less of cannabis is a civil penalty punishable by a citation of $150 for the first offense.
 The fine increases if not paid in a timely manner.
 If an individual receives three citations within an 18-month period, the individual may be charged with a misdemeanor.
 Minors under the age of 18 are required to appear before family court and be evaluated for substance misuse disorder in addition to paying the $150 fine.

-Medical marijuana is permitted: An individual may register as a medical marijuana patient if his or her doctor certifies that the individual suffers from one or more of the following conditions:
+Medical cannabis is permitted: An individual may register as a medical cannabis patient if his or her doctor certifies that the individual suffers from one or more of the following conditions:

 cancer or the treatment of this condition

 positive status for human immunodeficiency virus (HIV) or the treatment of this condition

 acquired immune deficiency syndrome (AIDS) or the treatment of this condition